W. H. Auden bibliography

 This is a bibliography of books, plays, films, and libretti written, edited, or translated by the Anglo-American poet W. H. Auden (1907-1973).
 See the main entry for a list of biographical and critical studies and external links.
-Dates are dates of publication of performance, not of composition.
+Dates are dates of publication or performance, not of composition.

 Publications by W. H. Auden

 In the list below, works reprinted in the Complete Works of W. H. Auden are indicated by footnote references.